-In addition it is strongly recommended that any furniture or other combustible materials are kept at least 900mm clear from the front of the stove.
+In addition, it is strongly recommended that any furniture or other combustible materials are kept at least 900mm clear from the front of the stove.

-NOTE: Combustible surfaces can be protected from radiant heat from the stove by adding non-combustible heat shielding between the stove and the materials with an air gap behind it.
+NOTE: Combustible surfaces can be protected from radiant heat from the stove by adding noncombustible heat shielding between the stove and the combustible materials with an air gap behind it.
 By doing so, safe distances may be substantially reduced in practice.
+BS 8303 Installation of Domestic Heating and Cooking Appliances burning Solid Fuel explains various ways of shielding combustible materials from the heat produced by stoves.